EggAllocationService/Swiftmapper/Sources/Swiftmapper/Docs.docc/Creating-Maps.md

 ### Map Ownership

 Since maps are not "owned" by any single device, this presents challenges with the automatic resource management provided by Swiftmapper's wrappers.
-By default any map you create locally will be marked as owned, and will be deleted once the Swift object is deinitialized.
-This may not be desirable in many cases, and so you may use the method ``MapperMap/forget()`` to release ownership of the map.
+By default any map you create locally will be marked as unowned, and will not be deleted once the Swift object is deinitialized.
+This may not be desirable in some cases, and so you may use the method ``MapperMap/take()`` to take ownership of the map.

-``MapperMap`` references obtained by querying the graph are unowned by default, but you can take ownership of them via ``MapperMap/take()`` if you would like their lifetime to be bound to the wrapper object.
-Once the wrapper's reference count reaches zero and Swift calls `deinit` the map will be removed from the graph.